abenevaut/docker-ci/Readme.md

 # Installation

-Docker container to run elaborated CI, build Docker in Docker, tests, deploy.

-This container inherited from the container `docker:latest`; [have a look at docker hub](https://hub.docker.com/_/docker).
+This container inherited from the container `docker:latest` ([have a look at docker hub](https://hub.docker.com/_/docker));
-And add the following tools for more features
+And add the following tools for more features:

 - [docker-compose](https://docs.docker.com/compose/)
 - [openssh-client](https://linux.die.net/man/1/ssh)